Who is an employee?

 An employee is a person who is engaged in employment with a company.
 Employment means working for the company and receiving compensation in return.
 Employees perform specific duties and act according to the rules and norms of the company.
-Employees are given many benefits by the employers and are also secured by the employment law.
-They have the right to take different types of leaves as per their requirement.
-Employees are bound by an employment contract made with the employer.
-They are also entitled to get provident funds and gratuity after they leave the company.
+Employees typically receive compensation and may have access to various benefits depending on their employer and location.
+Many companies offer different types of leave and outline the terms of employment through a contract or agreement.
+Some organisations also provide long-term savings or separation-related payments, but these offerings can vary by workplace and jurisdiction.

 An entrepreneur is an innovator who creates a business around a brilliant idea.
 They have to bear all the risks, but they also enjoy most of the profits.
 They are their own boss, and thus they receive the profit of the company as a benefit.
 There are no rules for them, as they are the decision-makers.
 They may work by themselves or hire staff to work with them.
 They have full authority in the company and they direct the employees to work in a specific manner.